Kannav02/DialectMorph/README.md

 - Supports transpilation between Python, JavaScript, Java, and C++
 - Command-line interface for easy usage
 - Automatically creates a `transpiledFiles` directory for output
-- Utilizes Groq's language model for accurate code conversion
+- By default, Utilizes Groq's language model for accurate code conversion, option to use Gemini can be specified
 - User can also provide their own API-Key to be used in this CLI Tool
 - User can also request the the list of models available in the Groq-API
 - User can also specify the model that they want to use for their use-case